 - Affect Heuristic – we intuitively think that if the decision feels good, it’s the right decision (basing decisions on emotional reaction rather than a calculation of risks and benefits)

 - Anchoring Heuristic - we intuitively think that recently acquired information is relevant when making a decision – even when it is not

-- Availability Heuristic – we intuitively think that memorable things are more both more likely to happen again and more important (attributed importance is based on the ease they are retrieved from memory, and this is largely determined by the extent of coverage in the media)
+- Availability Heuristic – we intuitively think the things we remember are more likely to happen again and that they are more important (attributed importance is based on the ease they are retrieved from memory, and this is largely determined by the extent of coverage in the media)

-- Representativeness Heuristic – we intuitively think that events that seem similar to us have a similar likelihood of occurrence – they don’t
+- Representativeness Heuristic – we intuitively think that different events that seem similar to us have a similar likelihood of occurrence – when often they don’t

 - Commitment Heuristic – we intuitively think that if we’ve already invested in a decision, we should continue to do so (AKA “endowment effect” – people justify increased investment in a decision based on the cumulative prior investment, despite new evidence suggesting that the cost, starting today, of continuing the decision outweighs the expected benefit).